Wiz34/Project2/README.md

 the videos will be able to play within the sliding bars. and the asteroid info will be on another page where user can search data based on input

 will also have a page that shows the APOD..
-Astronomy picture of the day upon clicking a button, theres is a date parameter so i will potentially be able to make it random
+Astronomy picture of the day upon clicking a button, theres is a date parameter so potentially i will be able to use a click event to call random photos